hfoley/lakehouse/02 Create SQL Parts/readme.md

 `CowSampleMetadataCreate.sql`

 You will need to :heavy_exclamation_mark:**update**:heavy_exclamation_mark: the insert statement based on your paramfile06 value for azsqldb.
-You may want to step through and run segments of the code.
-There are comments noting good stoping points.

 You're now ready to move to 03 Build Pipelines module.
 Go there and we'll begin to build our pipelines in Synapse Analytics workspace.